-Our MSc Actuarial Science programme was established in 2011 with the current demands in mind.
-It gives students a thorough training in the mathematics that makes up the core of the skill set of a modern actuary, including topics such as:
+Our MSc Actuarial Science programme was established in 2011 with the aim of providing a thorough training in the mathematical tools and skills an actuary needs.
+This includes topics such as

 - Markovian models and pricing techniques relevant to life insurance

 - Risk models, ruin theory, risk measures, premium principles and further techniques relevant to general insurance

 - Modern theory of market consistent pricing (mathematical finance), such as the Black and Scholes asset pricing model, the Capital Asset Pricing Model (CAPM), interest rate models, credit risk models, option pricing etc.

 - Risk management techniques

 - Relevant topics from Statistics such as Time Series and their applications, Generalised Linear Models, Survival Analysis etc.

 - Relevant software suites such as R and Excel.